iamtalib13/sahayog/README.md

 - Added a new custom field to a doctype.
 - Updated `.gitignore` to exclude log files.
 - Renamed a variable for better clarity.
+- Added error handling for an API call.